Skip to content ↓

 1. Policy Statement

-1. This Anti-Money Laundering Policy and procedure sets out the Trust’s commitment to ensuring compliance with the requirements of the Proceeds of Crime Act 2002 and the Money Laundering Regulations 2017.
+1. This Anti-Money Laundering Policy and procedure sets out the Trust’s commitment to ensuring compliance with the requirements of the Proceeds of Crime Act 2002, Economic Crime and Corporate Transparency Act 2023 and the Money Laundering Regulations 2017.

 1. The Trust will ensure that we have sufficient controls in place to minimise the risk of the Trust being used for money laundering purposes.